Aipcecodes/codes/UK (IPSO) - Editors' Code of Practice.md

 # Editors' Code of Practice

 ### About the Editors' Code

-- The Editors’ Code of Practice sets out the rules that newspapers and magazines regulated by IPSO have agreed to follow.
+- The Editors' Code of Practice sets out the rules that newspapers and magazines regulated by IPSO have agreed to follow.
-- The Code is written and administered by the Editors’ Code Committee and enforced by IPSO.
+- The Code is written and administered by the Editors' Code Committee and enforced by IPSO.
-- The latest version of the Editors’ Code of Practice came into effect on 1 January 2021.
+- The latest version of the Editors' Code of Practice came into effect on 1 January 2021.
 Download the previous version here.

 ### The Code